-“The big win for our team with Dynatrace is the ability to spot problems quickly within a time period and drill down to specific information about the error and the users' browser and OS setups without having to ask our users (who are often not technical people) to dig into the arcana of the browser console or remember what steps they took when they encountered the issue.
-Dynatrace makes it easy to spot patterns in user issues so we can focus on fixing recurring problems quickly.”
+“For us the big win with Dynatrace is the ability to spot problems quickly and drill down to specific information without having to ask our users.
+Dynatrace makes it easy to spot patterns in user issues so we can focus on fixing recurring problems.”

 What is Apache Cassandra?

 Apache Cassandra is a free and open-source distributed database management system which was born at Facebook.
 Cassandra databaes are designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure.
 Apache Cassandra offers capabilities that relational and NoSQL databases cannot match.
 Examples for that are

 - linear scale performance

 - continuous availability

 - simplicity when operating